 Planar Coordinate System

-It is generally used as the coordinate reference of data unrelated to geographical location, and also the coordinate reference of new data by default, such as CAD design drawings, scanned pictures of paper maps, schematic diagrams unrelated to geographical location, etc. The Planar Coordinate System is a two-dimensional coordinate system with an origin at (0,0).
-The coordinates of each point in the data are determined by its distance from the horizontal and vertical X and Y axes.
+Generally used as the coordinate reference for data unrelated to geographical locations, and also serves as the default coordinate reference for newly created data, such as CAD designs, scanned paper maps, or schematic diagrams without geographical significance.
+A planar coordinate system is a two-dimensional system with origin coordinates (0,0), where each point's position is determined by its distance from the horizontal X-axis and vertical Y-axis.

 Geographic Coordinate System

-Use latitude and longitude coordinates to represent the coordinates of any point on the ellipsoid.
-The Geographic Coordinate System typically contains definitions for horizontal datum, Prime Meridian, and angular units.
-Commonly used Geographic Coordinate System include: WGS 1984, Beijing 1954, Clarke 1866, etc. For example, the KML data on Google Earth and the data collected by GPS are all based on WGS 1984.
-Xi'an 80 or Beijing 1954 is taken as the coordinate system for the coordinates of control points obtained by geodetic survey.
-The picture shows the World Map of WGS 1984 coordinate system.
+Uses latitude and longitude coordinates to represent any point on an ellipsoid.
+A geographic coordinate system typically includes definitions of horizontal datum, prime meridian, and angular units.
+Commonly used systems include WGS 1984, Beijing 1954, and Clarke 1866.
+For example, KML data in Google Earth and GPS-collected data use WGS 1984 coordinate system, while geodetic control points in China may use Xi'an 80 or Beijing 1954.
+The image shows a world map in WGS 1984 coordinate system.

 Projected Coordinate System